jeffreyleblanc/snackpack/README.md

 ## Configuration

 Configs should be placed in `~/.config/snackpack/`.
-An example is below.
+See `example.toml` in the root of this repository for an example.

 The easiest way to make one is to run: